-THE ONLY 100% NATURAL WATER FILTER IN SOUTH AFRICA TO PURIFY AND REMINERALISE
+THE LEADING 100% NATURAL WATER FILTER IN SOUTH AFRICA TO PURIFY AND REMINERALISE

 In creating KURO-Bō Activated Charcoal, it is the carbonisation process – and enlargement of the hardwood’s millions of internal pores – that actually enables the KURO-Bō stick to do what it does, namely: attract positively-charged toxins and metals (like chlorine, lead and mercury) and attach those toxins to itself on a microscopic level, removing them from the water.